The Last Thing He Told Me (TV series)

-The Last Thing He Told Me is an American mystery thriller television series for Apple TV+, based on the novel of the same name by Laura Dave.
+The Last Thing He Told Me is an American mystery thriller television series for Apple TV+, based on the 2021 novel by Laura Dave.
 The series was developed by Laura Dave and Josh Singer and stars Jennifer Garner as Hannah Hall.
 It premiered on April 14, 2023.
-In March 2024, the series was renewed for a second season which is set to premiere on February 20, 2026.
+A second season premiered on February 20, 2026.

 Premise

 The series follows Hannah Hall, who forms an unexpected relationship with her stepdaughter as she searches for her husband who recently disappeared.